 students will be assessed, e.g. tests, written assignments.
 Please provide an explanation

 of how the outcome will be achieved and how it will be assessed.
-For GE courses, outcomes
+All GE courses will

 - GE Knowledge Area Outcomes.
 If this course is a GE course and you selected the GE area from the dropdown menu